dxe/dxe-airtable/README.md

 ```python
 from dxe_airtable.airtable import get_all_records
 ```

+You can also run the scripts directly, like so:

+    python -m dxe_airtable.backup_airtable /opt/dxe/airtable/backups

 Note that you will need to define the following environment variables to use this: